team-charls/jpegls-wic-codec/README.md

 Remark: to build this repository Visual Studio 2022 17.14 or newer with the extension HeatWave for VS2022 installed is needed.

 1. Clone this repo, use clone --recurse-submodules to ensure the CharLS git submodule is also cloned correctly in your local git repository.
-2. Use Visual Studio to open the jpegls-wic-codec.sln.
+2. Use Visual Studio to open the jpegls-wic-codec.slnx.
 Batch build all projects.
 3. Or use a Developer Command Prompt and run MSBuild in the root of the cloned repository.

 ### Installation